lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 - [Salvador (Sal) Cordova](https://www.reddit.com/r/DebateEvolution/comments/1m5yc24/sals_latest_yettobepublished_totally_legit/), a creation scientist who gave a presentation at a conventional evolution conference.
 The presentation was highly unprofessional and he made no attempt to communicate any of his points clearly.
 Dr Dan Stern Cardinale and Dr Zach Hancock reviewed the presentation [here](https://www.youtube.com/watch?v=Vfj2_3QgkUc).
 He has also written a very poor quality paper [here](https://drive.google.com/file/d/13zbR3TsSJTmaLzFmR9yQxiNXW_Y-47ST/view?usp=sharing) which was rejected from the BioArxiv preprint server as well as several journals over a course of 8 years.

-- [Nathaniel Jeanson](https://www.icr.org/article/new-icr-research-associate-nathaniel/#:~:text=How%20can%20I%20use%20and%20abuse%20my%20training) is a Harvard PhD who has readily admitted that he only acquired his prestigious degree in order to promote creationism with authority.
+- Nathaniel Jeanson is a Harvard PhD who has [readily admitted](https://www.icr.org/article/new-icr-research-associate-nathaniel/#:~:text=How%20can%20I%20use%20and%20abuse%20my%20training) that he only acquired his prestigious degree in order to promote creationism with authority.
 He has been caught recycling arguments without addressing the counters many times.

 - Raw Matt (Matthew Nailor) is an accomplice on the 'Standing for Truth' YouTube channel, a bottom-tier platform for YEC apologetics.
 He wrote a "paper" [here](https://drive.google.com/file/d/1AQyq2X7uaYMqNmb1hhHEJfaaPBAR-GIW/view?usp=sharing) with some of the most terrible formatting and content imaginable, and also fraudulently copied-and-pasted the PLOS One logo onto his paper, to pretend that the PLOS journal published his paper.

 It is often difficult to discern whether these "creation scientists" are incompetent or intentionally dishonest - the former seems far less likely in the case of the more qualified individuals.

 There is also a group of intelligent design (ID) proponents working at the Discovery Institute (DI).
-Unlike the YECs, the DI's ID proponents are **all liars**: no exceptions.
-They are paid to lie for a specific wider agenda and have been exposed many times, such as in [this video series](https://youtube.com/playlist?list=PLybg94GvOJ9HD-GlBnTYutk8D1e71y__q&si=2mzV14zBaG9iSaC8).
+Unlike the YECs, the DI's ID proponents are all paid to lie for a specific wider agenda and can therefore only be concluded to be intentionally deceptive.
+They have been exposed many times, such as in [this video series](https://youtube.com/playlist?list=PLybg94GvOJ9HD-GlBnTYutk8D1e71y__q&si=2mzV14zBaG9iSaC8).
 Some examples:

 - Casey Luskin: deceptively edited a segment of a PBS Nova documentary to remove a voiceover explaining how a scientist made a plaster cast of the 'Lucy' (*Australopithecus afarensis*) pelvis fossil.
 He substituted this with a narrative claiming the scientists fraudulently cut and deformed the original specimen to make it falsely appear bipedal.